 Jorkies come from two confident, intelligent breeds, so it’s no surprise that this is true for them as well.
 They’re relentlessly determined and will find their way into unthinkable situations, due to their curiosity and mischievous personalities.

 Temperament & Intelligence of the Jorkie 🧠

 Jorkies are not purebred dogs and their temperaments can wary wildly, but they’re similar to their parent breeds.
 Since Yorkies and Jack Russels are both terriers, they tend to have a commonality that most terriers have.
-Let’s take a look at the temperaments of the Jack Russel Terrier and the Yorkshire Terrier:
+Let’s take a look at the temperaments of the Jack Russell Terrier and the Yorkshire Terrier:

-Jack Russel Terriers are bold and brazen, known for their spunky and feisty demeanors.
+Jack Russell Terriers are bold and brazen, known for their spunky and feisty demeanors.
 Once bred to hunt small prey, these dogs are intensely motivated by anything that interests them.
-Jack Russels can become overprotective of their families, so early socialization is a must to establish polite manners with strangers.
+Jack Russells can become overprotective of their families, so early socialization is a must to establish polite manners with strangers.
 They’re highly intelligent and active dogs, which can be a challenge for inexperienced dog owners.
 However, if their needs are met, they are seriously affectionate and devoted to their families.

 Yorkshire Terriers, known for their luxurious coats, are little dogs with big dog personas.
 Often described as self-aware and courageous, Yorkies have been the breed of choice for many.
 They’re strong-willed dogs that will demand attention, so they enjoy spending lots of time with their favorite person.
 Temperaments aside, Yorkies are far more intelligent than they may seem and can learn a long list of tricks fairly quickly.